software-architecture-guild/katas-2025/README.md

   - Aptitude test questions as they were at the time of test validation
   - Multiple choice answers and grades
   - Short Answers, Grades and Expert Feedback
+  - **We assume that Grade and Feedback are stored per each Question/Answer**
   - Expert ID and Time it took validate test and provide feedback

 - **Graded Architecture submission**: is a historical dataset, which contains following information:
   - Case Study and Grading Criteria as they were at the time of test validation
   - Grades based on each Criteria and Expert Feedback
+  - **We assume that Grade and Feedback are stored per each Criteria**
   - Expert ID and Time it took validate test and provide feedback

 **We assume that data from these datasets is never deleted and contains submissions, grades, and feedback for 120,000 candidates** who have already completed the certification process.